 2) Choose verification that scales without feeling invasive

 Verification is the hinge point.
-It’s what turns home workouts from “wellness noise” into something you can responsibly support with incentives and reporting.
-It also helps prevent gaming, inequity, and compliance headaches.
+It’s what turns home workouts from “wellness noise” into something you can responsibly support with incentives and reporting—and it prevents gaming, inequity, and compliance headaches.

 The goal isn’t surveillance.
-The goal is credible, minimal-friction documentation that the employer doesn’t have to manage manually.
+It’s credible, minimal-friction documentation that the employer doesn’t have to manage manually.

 3) Build care routing into the program (so it’s not a dead end)

 A strong home workout program does more than track completion.
-It flags risk and routes people to the right next step-before the expensive event happens.
+It flags risk and routes people to the right next step before the expensive event happens.
+For example: repeated high pain scores suggesting an MSK issue, dizziness or balance instability warranting fall-risk assessment, no improvement or decline on functional measures signaling deconditioning, or post-discharge weakness calling for PT/OT follow-up.

 This is where home workouts stop being “fitness” and become early detection—one of the most valuable capabilities a benefits ecosystem can have.